dfamonteiro/blog/blog/content/posts/perfect-handover.md

         using var combinedCts = CancellationTokenSource.CreateLinkedTokenSource(cancellationToken, cancelSleep.Token);

         Task<bool> notificationTask = notification.Task;
-        Task sleepTask = Task.Delay(timeout, combinedCts.Token);

-        if (receiverId != null)
-        {
-            // We know that we've woken a receiver task that will be looking for our send order,
+        // If receiverId != null, we know that we've woken up a receiver task that will be looking for our send order.
-            // therefore we can can disregard the timeout.
+        //
-            // By doing this we also avoid a potential situation where the sleepTask triggers before the notificationTask,
+        // In this scenario, we need to avoid a potential situation where the sleepTask triggers before the notificationTask,
-            // which would lead to the unintended removal of our SendOrder... which the receiver task expects to exist. await notificationTask;
+        // which would lead to the unintended removal of our SendOrder... which the receiver task expects to exist.
-        }
-        else
-        {
+        //
+        // We avoid this problem by setting the timeout to infinite.
+        Task sleepTask = Task.Delay(receiverId == null ? timeout : Timeout.InfiniteTimeSpan, combinedCts.Token);

         // Wait until something happens to one of these two tasks await Task.WhenAny(notificationTask, sleepTask);
-        }

         // Cancel the sleep task, if it's not already finished
         // We have to do this to avoid having a memory leak (this sleepTask is not garbage-collected when we exit the function).